jayalcock/sale-monitor-next/README.md

 Open http://localhost:5000 in your browser for:

 **Dashboard (/):**
-- View all products with current prices and status
+- Trends chart at the top (7/30/90 days)
+- Compact, scalable table with columns: Product, Merchant, Current Price, Status, Actions
-- Search and filter products by name or status
+- Sort by Product, Merchant, or Price; filter by Status; search by Product name
+- Mobile responsive: actions collapse to a dropdown on small screens
-- Quick toggle enable/disable monitoring
+- Quick toggle Enable/Disable monitoring; Manual "Check" to refresh a single product
-- Manual price check button for immediate updates
 - Auto-refreshes every 60 seconds

 **Alerts Page (/alerts):**